danielktaylor/gToolbars.js/README.md

   </div><!-- /toolbar -->
   ```

-3. Add images to your buttons:
+3. Add images to the buttons:

   ```css
   #toolbar-undo {